cohere-ai/cohere-typescript/README.md

 The Cohere TypeScript SDK provides access to the Cohere API from JavaScript/TypeScript.

-## ✨🪩✨ Announcing Cohere's new TypeScript SDK ✨🪩✨

-We are very excited to publish this brand new TypeScript SDK.
-We now officially support TypeScript and will continuously update this library with all of the latest features in our API.
-Please create issues where you have feedback so that we can continue to improve the developer experience!

 ## Documentation

 Cohere documentation and API reference is available [here](https://docs.cohere.com/).